Amadou Onana: Aston Villa

-On 22 July 2024, Onana signed for fellow Premier League club Aston Villa, signing a five-year contract in a transfer reported to be worth £50 million.
+On 22 July 2024, Onana joined fellow Premier League club Aston Villa, signing a five-year contract in a transfer reported to be worth £50 million.
 On 17 August 2024, he scored on his Aston Villa debut in a 2–1 opening day victory against West Ham United.
-Two weeks later, Onana scored the opening goal of Villa's 2–1 victory against Leicester City, equalling his best goal tally in a league season after three matches of the 2024–25 Premier League season.
+Two weeks later, Onana scored the opening goal of Villa's 2–1 victory against Leicester City.
 On 17 September, Onana scored Aston Villa's third goal in their 3–0 victory against BSC Young Boys on his UEFA Champions League debut for the club.